jdoleary/Spellmasons/docs/Tasks/Bugs.md

 +40 single turn perks break if you take permanent increase perks of the same resource afterwards (health/mana/stamina) +40 single turn perks do not stack (having two of one resource only grants +40 total) could use a "does not stack" if you don't want to change this.

-- TonyFTW — Yesterday at 11:00 PM
-This screenshot is captured after 2 fortify spells cast on self.
-It appears that after 2 fortify spells, I can cast infinite health spells.
-I am betting the spell grants 2 instances of +50% dmg resistance (100% resistance) instead half damage times 2 aka 25% dmg.
-Perhaps this is intentional, which I guess makes the spell much more useful late game.
 - Investigate MuditaMan reporting weird invisible range when stacking target cone
 - (v1.15) Balance Ancient budget, attack targets, etc
 - TonyFTW — Yesterday at 4:15 PM